namratanwani/nhs-assistant/README.md

 # MediQuery - NHS Medical Assistant

 MediQuery is a RAG system that provides medical information based on NHS articles.
-It uses natural language processing to retrieve relevant information from a database of NHS articles and generate accurate answers to medical queries.
+It uses natural language processing to retrieve relevant information from a database of scraped NHS articles and generate accurate answers to medical queries.

 ## Project Structure